Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 In this article, I’ll share:

 You can watch this video below.
-It contains a btief retelling of the article.
+It contains a brief retelling of the article.

 Cell Phones in School — Teachers’ Thoughts

 Many teachers and parents are on the fence about whether to let students have cell phones in school.
-More and more teachers are beginning to see the potential learning benefits cell phones can offer to their students and are advocating for cell phone use in the classroom.
+More and more teachers are beginning to see the potential learning benefits mobile phones can offer to their students and are advocating for gadget use in the classroom.
 In this video, Sam from New EdTech Classroom Why we should allow students to use cell phones in schools.

-Below are what some teachers have shared about using cell phones in the classroom.
+Below are what some teachers have shared about using mobile phones in the classroom:

 “We need to embrace these changes and instead of trying to separate that reality from an outdated vision of a classroom, we need to find a way to optimize the educational experience for the connected kids of the future.
 We can’t disconnect them from the world between the hours of 8am – 3pm everyday.
 Don’t be scared.
 You have to leave your comfort zone and take a risk.
 The same thing you ask your students to do.
 Take a risk and see what the future may look like and then change your teaching to ensure that the technology is used as a tool and not just a distraction.”